ERC likely to greenlight Meralco rate relief plan

 Based on Meralco’s submission to the Commission, generation charges were initially projected to increase by around P1.0277 per kilowatt-hour (kWh).

-The utility attributed the higher projected costs to rising electricity supply prices, elevated global fuel costs, and the weakening Philippine peso against the United States dollar as results of the Middle East tensions.
+The utility attributed the higher projected costs to rising electricity supply prices, elevated global fuel costs, and the weakening Philippine peso against the United States dollar resulting from tensions in the Middle East.

 To mitigate the impact on consumers, Meralco proposed the earlier implementation of adjustments under its ERC-approved Power Supply Agreements.